 PhD, University of St Andrews, 2008

 For the Department of English, Professor Wesley teaches upper-level courses on Shakespeare, Milton, the Bible and literary traditions, and the history of the English language.
-He also teaches the introduction to the major, surveys of medieval and Renaissance literature, and senior seminars on topics in sixteenth and seventeenth-century literature.
-For Puget Sound’s core curriculum, he teaches first-year seminars on theatre, comedy, Shakespeare, the ideas of the Bible, and the problem of evil.
+He also teaches the introduction to the major, a survey of medieval and Renaissance literature, and senior seminars on topics in sixteenth and seventeenth-century literature.
+For Puget Sound’s core curriculum, he teaches first-year seminars on comedy, Shakespeare, and postmodernism.